 Pandemics and Associated Economic Disruption.
 An outbreak of respiratory disease caused by a novel coronavirus was first detected in China in late 2019 and subsequently spread globally ("COVID-19").
-This coronavirus has resulted in and may continue to result in the closing of borders, enhanced health screenings, healthcare service preparation and delivery, quarantines, cancellations, disruptions to supply chains and customer activity, as well as general anxiety and economic uncertainty.
-The impact of this coronavirus may be short-term or may last for an extended period of time and has resulted in a substantial economic downturn.
-Health crises caused by outbreaks of disease, such as the coronavirus, may exacerbate other pre-existing political, social and economic risks.
-The impact of this outbreak, and other epidemics and pandemics that may arise in the future, could continue to negatively affect the global economy, as well as the economies of individual countries, individual companies and the market in general in significant and unforeseen ways.
-For example, a widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, impact the Fund's ability to complete repurchase requests, and affect Fund performance.
-Any such impact could adversely affect a Fund's performance, the performance of the securities in which the Fund invests, lines of credit available to the Fund and may lead to losses on your investment in the Fund.
-In addition, the increasing interconnectedness of markets around the world may result in many markets being affected by events or conditions in a single country or region or events affecting a single or small number of issuers.
-Please see "Concentration in Real Estate Securities Risk" for a description of the potential risks of the coronavirus due to the Fund's concentration in real estate securities.
+This coronavirus has resulted in, and may continue to result in, closed borders, enhanced health screenings, healthcare service preparation and delivery, quarantines, cancellations and disruptions to supply chains, workflow operations and consumer activity, as well as general concern and uncertainty.
+The impact of this coronavirus has resulted in a substantial economic volatility.
+Health crises caused by outbreaks, such as the coronavirus outbreak, may exacerbate other pre-existing political, social and economic risks.
+The impact of this outbreak, and other epidemics and pandemics that may arise in the future, could continue to negatively affect the worldwide economy, as well as the economies of individual countries, companies, including certain Fund service providers and issuers of the Fund's investments, and the markets in general in significant and unforeseen ways.
+In addition, governments, their regulatory agencies, or self-regulatory organizations may take actions in response to the pandemic, including significant fiscal and monetary policy changes, that may affect the instruments in which the Fund invests or the issuers of such instruments.
+Any such impact could adversely affect the Fund's performance.